 Closely linked with Tibet, the people speak Tibetan, have strong Mongoloid features, maintain their Tibetan culture with monasteries that follow closely the Buddhism of Tibet.
 The proximity with Tibet has ensured that little has changed since their forefathers crossed the border into Nepal.
 This trek is an opportunity to meet people who follow a lifestyle that goes back centuries.

 These unexplored, high altitude valleys were not opened until 1989.
 Isolated by the difficult topography, the people in this region have preserved their lifestyle, remaining almost untouched by the trappings of modern society.

-A wonderfully pristine trekking circuit which allows you to circle around Mt.
+A wonderfully pristine trekking circuit that allows you to circle Mt.
 Manaslu, the world’s eighth highest peak.
 Visit untrampled trails through rural Nepal with epic views that have to be seen in person to be truly experienced.
 Manaslu (8,152m) is an opportunity to enjoy quiet time trekking in pure bliss away from the noisy modern world.

 The trek on an ancient trail along which you enjoy authentic Nepali culture and hospitality, promises breathtaking views of Mt.
-Manaslu and its Himalayan peaks counterparts always on the background.
+Manaslu and its Himalayan peaks counterparts always in the background.
 Be prepared to witness the ancient culture and almost medieval lifestyle of the people as you trek up northwards.

-Internet access and charging of phone and other electronic equipment, are possible at the tea houses along the trail.
+Internet access and charging of the phone and other electronic equipment, are possible at the tea houses along the trail.
 The trek offers ample opportunities to take great pictures.
 Therefore, don’t forget to carry a good camera!

 Manaslu shares much of its culture and history with its neighboring territory, Tibet.
 Buddhism is a major religion, as one can observe Buddhist monasteries, architecture, and tradition all the way.